Scoring rule: Hyvärinen scoring rule

 Where $\Delta$ denotes the Hessian trace and $\nabla$ denotes the gradient.
 This scoring rule can be used to computationally simplify parameter inference and address Bayesian model comparison with arbitrarily-vague priors.
 It was also used to introduce new information-theoretic quantities beyond the existing information theory.

+The Hyvärinen scoring rule is local of order 2 (meaning it locally takes into account derivatives up to second order).

 Energy score

 The energy score is a multivariate extension of the continuous ranked probability score: